 MR. KEITH BLYSTRA

-As a teacher of the Bible, one of my goals is to teach students how to read the Bible and be an active participant in its conversation rather than someone sitting in the audience.
-If we are going to take the message of God’s word seriously then a focus on its context, the land, culture, and language becomes foundational for learning the message and representing it in our daily life.
+As a teacher of the Bible and Hebrew, one of my goals is to teach students how to read the Bible and be an active participant in its dynamic conversations rather than someone sitting in the audience just looking for answers.
+If we are going to take the message of God’s word seriously then a focus on its context; the land, culture, and the language becomes foundational for learning the message and representing it in our daily life.
 Without learning these contextual elements the message of what God is communicating through the Bible can become diluted and lose its clarity.
 It is my hope that our study of the Bible will provoke us to take on an attitude and lifestyle that gives witness to God’s love and concern for our world.

-I am excited to be teaching at a place like Holland Christian that values the study of the Bible and follows through with its appeal for social responsibility in the world around us.
+I am excited to be teaching at a place like Holland Christian that values the study of the Bible and follows through with its call for social responsibility in our lives and the world around us.